dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 With deep learning models, there are many hyperparameters that we can configure before we run the training.
 One of the most important hyperparameter to get right is the learning rate.
 Since IceVision is built to work with Fastai, we have access to a handy tool known as the learning rate finder first proposed by [Leslie Smith](https://arxiv.org/abs/1506.01186) and popularized by the Fastai community for its effectiveness.
-This is an incredibly easy to use tool to find a range of optimal learning rate with this dataset.
+This is an incredibly simple yet powerful tool to find a range of optimal learning rate values that gives us the best training performance.

 All we need to do is run: